cvicens/quickstart-react-native/README.md

 * Test your installation

 ```
-react-native init TestProject
+$ react-native init TestProject
-cd TestProject
+$ cd TestProject
-react-native run-ios
+$ react-native run-ios
 ```

 ## What is it?
-This application is abasic React Native client side template, it should be used in combination with the [HelloWorld cloud app](https://github.com/feedhenry-templates/helloworld-cloud).
-Refer to `ios/fhconfig.json` for configuration.
+This application is a basic React Native client side template, it should be used in combination with the [HelloWorld cloud app](https://github.com/feedhenry-templates/helloworld-cloud).

-If you do not have access to a RHMAP instance, you can sign up for a free instance at [https://openshift.feedhenry.com/](https://openshift.feedhenry.com/).

-## How do I run it?
+## How do I run it {only iOS for now}

+### Create a new iOS App in Studio

+- Create a new iOS Objective-C Application in your RHMAP project
+- Open the 'Editor' and copy the contents of ./helloworld-ios-app/fhconfig.plist

-### RHMAP Studio
+### Adapt RHMAP iOS fhconfig.plist file in our RN application

-This application and its cloud services are available as a project template in RHMAP as part of the "Backbone Hello World Project" template.

-### Local Clone (ideal for Open Source Development)
-If you wish to contribute to this template, the following information may be helpful; otherwise, RHMAP and its build facilities are the preferred solution.

-###  Prerequisites
- * rct-fh : 0.0.14+
- * react-native : 0.42.3
+Edit `ios/fhconfig.plist` and paste the contents copied in the previous step

 ## Build instructions
  * npm install or yarn install
- * Edit ``ios/fhconfig.plist`` to include the relevant information from RHMAP.
  * Run `pod install` inside the `./ios` folder
  * Build and run locally.
 This should start the iOS simulator, deploy the app and run it. ``react-native run-ios``